 A first-touch attribution model assigns all credit to the first touchpoint that leads a prospect to an eventual conversion.
-While it only represents a fraction of the prospect’s path to conversion, a first-touch attribution model does have one key benefit—it helps you identify which top-of-the-funnel marketing channels are most effective at locating and capturing the attention of prospects.
+While it only represents a fraction of the prospect’s path to conversion, a first-touch attribution model does have one key benefit: It helps you identify which top-of-the-funnel marketing channels are most effective at locating and capturing the attention of prospects.

 Example: A prospect sees a paid Facebook advertisement for a recent blog post about essential tools for modern sales reps.
 They click the ad and ultimately read the blog post.
-Once they’ve finished reading your post, the reader submits subscribes to your sales newsletter.
+Once they’ve finished reading your post, the reader subscribes to your sales newsletter.

 Two weeks later, the same prospect opens a promotional email for an upcoming webinar about social selling.
-They attend the webinar, and afterwards, they follow a link to a product page featuring your company’s social selling software, where they complete a form to receive a free trial.
+They attend the webinar, and afterward, they follow a link to a product page featuring your company’s social selling software, where they complete a form to receive a free trial.
 A first-touch attribution model would assign all credit to the paid Facebook ad that began this prospect’s journey.